2021 Nagaland killings: Ambush

 On the evening of 4 December 2021 at around 4:00–5:00 p.m.
-IST, a unit of 21 Para Special Forces ambushed an open-bed pickup truck—carrying civilians from Oting village (26°50′42″N 94°57′27″E) who were returning from a coal mine at Tiru—and opened fire.
+IST, a unit of 21st Para Special Forces ambushed an open-bed pickup truck—carrying civilians from Oting village (26°50′42″N 94°57′27″E) who were returning from a coal mine at Tiru—and opened fire.
 Six people died, and two received serious injuries.

-The Army claims to have been the victim of an intelligence failure; they had suspected the vehicle to contain Naga insurgents.
+The Army claims the targeting of civilians occurred due to an intelligence failure; they had suspected the vehicle to contain Naga insurgents.
 They further claim to have only opened fire when instructions to the vehicle to stop were not followed.
 The two survivors reject the claims, as did Nagaland Police upon a preliminary inquiry.

-Discovery of Bodies
+Discovery of bodies

-Neighboring villagers—apprehensive about the gunshots and villagers who were yet to return back—soon arrived at the scene and intercepted a convoy of military vehicles; the troops claimed to be reinforcements who were shifting "injured people" to hospital and feigned ignorance about why the pickup truck stood splattered with blood.
+Neighbouring villagers, apprehensive about the gunshots and villagers who were yet to return, soon arrived at the scene and intercepted a convoy of military vehicles; the troops claimed to be reinforcements who were shifting "injured people" to hospital and feigned ignorance about why the pickup truck stood splattered with blood.
 Subsequently, they were found to be transporting the dead to their base camp while also trying to change the attire of the deceased, evidently to stage an encounter.

 In the ensuing melee, tires of army vehicles were punctured, and three vehicles torched; in accompanying gunfire, seven civilians were killed and twenty injured.
-The Indian Army claimed troops were attacked by machete-wielding villagers and opened fire only under compulsion, as one infantryman was dead and others injured.
+The Indian Army claimed troops were attacked by machete-wielding villagers and claimed they opened fire under compulsion, as one infantryman was dead and others injured.
 Villagers rejected the claims and accused the Army of indiscriminate shooting.
 Nyawang Konyak, president of the Bharatiya Janata Party’s district unit claimed to have been fired at by Indian army soldiers despite his vehicle displaying a party-flag.